chamilo/chamilo-lms/README.md

 Go back to the beginning of this section and try again.

 If you want hot reloading for assets use the command `yarn run encore dev-server`.
-This will refresh automatically your assets when you modify then under `assets/vue`.
-Access your chamilo instance as usual (this will server asset files from a custom server on http://localhost:8080.
-Do not access this url directly since [Encore](https://symfony.com/doc/current/frontend.html#webpack-encore) is in charge of change url assets as needed on chamilo).
+This will refresh automatically your assets when you modify them under `assets/vue`.
+Access your chamilo instance as usual.
+In the background, this will serve assets from a custom server on http://localhost:8080.
+Do not access this url directly since [Encore](https://symfony.com/doc/current/frontend.html#webpack-encore) is in charge of changing url assets as needed.

 ### Supporting PHP 7.4 and 8.1 in parallel